algolia/algoliasearch-client-javascript/README.md

 You can use the following optional arguments:

  * **attributes**: a string that contains the names of attributes to retrieve separated by a comma.<br/>By default all attributes are retrieved.
- * **attributesToHighlight**: a string that contains the names of attributes to highlight separated by a comma.<br/>By default all textual attributes are highlighted.
+ * **attributesToHighlight**: a string that contains the names of attributes to highlight separated by a comma.<br/>By default indexed attributes are highlighted.
  * **minWordSizeForApprox1**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 3.
  * **minWordSizeForApprox2**: the minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 7.
  * **getRankingInfo**: if set to 1, the result hits will contain ranking information in _rankingInfo attribute.